Dateline: Kuala Lumpur, Malaysia

 The OECD lists forty-some countries that are “developing” and have not signed on to CRS yet, as if to suggest that anyone who doesn’t want to be part of a global spying ring is somehow inferior.
 With 196 sovereign countries and other non-sovereign territories (like Anguilla or Cayman Islands), that leaves a number of jurisdictions not on either list.

-Here are some of the highlights of countries that are NOT part of the Common Reporting Standard:
+Here are some of the highlights of non-CRS countries:

-Like Georgia, Armenia is not part of CRS.
+Like Georgia, Armenia is one of the non-CRS countries.
 Its arch-rival Azerbaijan has signed on, but my experience there tells me they’re not handling things up to par.
 Armenia is a rising destination on my radar and worth a trip.

 Cambodia may be one of the final frontier economies in the world, but that status is changing.
 Unlike Asian counterparts such as Myanmar which have failed to deliver on high expectations, Cambodia’s economy hasn’t been in recession since the 1990s, and a lot of capital is pouring into the country, including strong local and International banks.

 Many Malaysian banks, as well as western banks, now have a presence in Cambodia.
 I’ve been talking about the country as a “new safe haven” long before Nomad Capitalist, and I still believe in its potential.
 Cambodian banks also pay among the highest interest rates on US dollars, but you may need a business visa to apply.